Faint supernovae and hyper-runaway white-dwarfs from single He-detonation in double HeCO-white-dwarf mergers: Methods

 \section{Methods}

-To study the merger outcomes of low-mass hybrid HeCO WD systems, we performed (3D) hydrodynamical simulations using the moving-mesh code \texttt{AREPO} \citep{2010SpringelArepo, 2011PakmorArepoMHD}.
+To study the merger outcomes of low-mass hybrid HeCO WD systems, we performed (3D) hydrodynamical simulations using the moving-mesh code \texttt{Arepo} \citep{2010SpringelArepo, 2011PakmorArepoMHD}.
 This method allows for accurate modeling of mass transfer dynamics and detonation conditions in interacting WDs.
 The simulations were coupled to an extended nuclear reaction network to capture the nucleosynthesis driven by helium shell detonations.
+In general, this interaction of relatively similar mass leads to dynamically strong mass transfer during the merger.
+However, given the relatively low mass of these WDs, it is not clear whether conditions sufficient to trigger a full thermonuclear explosion will be reached, motivating the exploration of possible merger outcomes in our simulations.

-We simulated a binary system consisting of two hybrid HeCO WDs with masses of 0.58 $M_\odot$ and 0.62 $M_\odot$, each containing a CO core surrounded by a substantial helium (He) shell.
-The initial orbital separation was set to twice the Roche lobe radius—approximately $5.3 \times 10^4$ km—allowing us to resolve the full inspiral and merger phases.
+We simulated a binary system consisting of two hybrid HeCO WDs with masses of 0.58 M$_\odot$ and 0.62 M$_\odot$, each containing a CO core surrounded by a substantial helium (He) shell.
+The initial orbital separation was set to twice the Roche lobe radius—approximately $5.3 \times 10^4$ km, allowing us to resolve the full inspiral and merger phases.

-The initial radial profiles of density and composition for both WDs were constructed following the synthetic models described in \cite{2022Pakmor, Glanz2025HVWD}, with He shell masses of 0.0365 $M_\odot$ and 0.052 $M_\odot$ for the primary and secondary, respectively.
-These values are consistent with evolutionary calculations from \cite{Zen+18}.
+The initial radial profiles of density and composition for both WDs were constructed following the synthetic models described in \cite{2022Pakmor, Glanz2025HVWD}, with He shell masses of 0.0365 M$_\odot$ and 0.052 M$_\odot$ for the primary and secondary, respectively.
+These values are consistent with evolutionary calculations from \cite{Zen+18}, which predict typical helium shell masses resulting from prior binary interaction phases.
+We adopt these values as representative progenitor structures, and use the simulations to explore the possible merger outcomes.

 We follow the inspiral phase and the merger using the same method as we describe in \cite{Glanz2025HVWD}.
 The nuclear reaction network includes the dominant isotopes formed in helium burning, enabling a comprehensive assessment of nucleosynthetic yields.
-The simulation was conducted over a duration sufficient to capture both the mass transfer and detonation phases.
+The system is evolved through mass transfer, detonation, and the subsequent dynamical expansion.
+The simulation is continued until $\sim100$ s after ignition, by which time nuclear burning has effectively ceased and the ejecta approaches homologous expansion.
+This duration ensures that both the mass transfer phase and the full development and breakout of the helium detonation are captured self-consistently.
 Special attention was given to the conditions under which the helium shell detonation would propagate, or fail to propagate, into the CO core.
 Detailed analysis of the temperature, density, and shock front evolution in the helium shell allowed us to determine the critical conditions for incomplete detonation scenarios.